nreigl/git-for-economists/tutorialscript.md

 In this part Heili forks and works and Nicolas test-repo and then creates a pull request.
 Nicolas will review the pull request, deal with merge conflicts

  - Fork the repo
- - Show the people on GitHub your repo
+ - Show the sweats on GitHub your repo
  - Add a file called "places"
  - Write some places you like
- - Change in my file the first animals entry from dogs to cats (so that we can teach how to resolve merge conflicts)
+ - Change in my file the first vegetables entry from dogs to cats (so that we can teach how to resolve merge conflicts)
  - Commit everything and create a pull request